amaidah/luxon-business-days/README.md

 // Congrats, you will successfuly get everyone to quit
 ```

-Custom holiday matchers:
+##### Custom holiday matchers:

 A holiday matcher is simply a function that takes in a `DateTime` instance and returns a boolean.
-This library differs from other business day libraries, in that the "matcher" concept allows you to algorithmically determine what is a holiday without to keep a hardcoded list of dates that are updated annually.
+This allows you to algorithmically determine what is considered a holiday without requiring a hardcoded list of dates that are updated and maintained annually.

 It is easy to write a basic matcher: